ypid/ComplexAlarm/README.md

 ---------------------------------------

-But we are just getting started ;) Consider the following, slightly advancer definition:
+But we are just getting started ;) Consider the following, slightly advanced definition:

 * Monday till Wednesday: 07:00
 * Thursday: 05:45